CodeAndCandlesticks/py-schwab-wrapper/README.md

 ## Acknowledgements

 This project was developed with assistance from ChatGPT by OpenAI.
-Also special thanks to [rderik]() for the motivation and inspriation to pursue this project.
+Also special thanks to [rderik](https://rderik.com/) for the motivation to pursue this project.